 However, there are essential areas of our life for which we do not have ready access to quantitative feedback.
 There is no Fitbit® for relationships, for example.
 Instead, we are left to our own devices and we accept after-the-fact outcomes or lagging indicators as our only option for determining how we are doing.
 We obviously hope for positive outcomes like love, intimacy, closeness, and open communication, but, in reality, we often experience negative ones, such as anger, resentment, entitlement, rivalry, judgment, and even dissolution of a relationship.

-The good news is you don’t have to settle for lagging indicators in your family relationships.
-You can actually look for leading indicators, and your financial advisor can help teach you where and how to look for them.
-The most important and accessible places to watch are the family conversations about money (“What is it and how do I get it?”), wealth (“What does it mean to be wealthy, and whose wealth is it?), and estate planning (“Where is the money going and who decides?”).
+The good news is you don’t have to settle for lagging indicators in your family relationships; you can actually look for leading indicators.
+The most important and accessible places to watch are the family conversations about money ("What is it and how do I get it?"), wealth ("What does it mean to be wealthy, and whose wealth is it?"), and estate planning ("Where is the money going and who decides?").
 More specifically, watch how these family conversations change as the parent-child relationship moves through the stages of life.

-The following five leading indicators—The Family Collective, Family Dialogue, Family Alignment, Life Events, and The Family Story—and their corresponding reflective questions and application to the parent-child relationship will help you be alert to changes.
+The following 5 leading indicators—the family collective, family dialogue, family alignment, life events, and the family story—and their corresponding reflective questions and application to the parent-child relationship will help you be alert to changes.

 In families, there are individuals as well as a collective.
 We each have our own thoughts, desires, and wishes, and we're also part of a larger group with its own collective beliefs, expectations, and loyalties.
 The central theme in family development is learning how to be both a "me" and an "us."
 The family collective is a group of people who can develop and maintain their own individuality, while also remaining connected to one another.